What is Tundra?

 The melting snow and ice allows for just enough plant growth – and then decay – to create a fine layer of combustible material on the surface of the land.
 When a major fire incident occurs there is little that can be done to stop it as there are no water sources on the tundra.
 The fact that the tundra is also a natural carbon dioxide sink also promotes burning.

-Animals and Plant Life
+Animals and Plant Life (Flora and Fauna)

 Why is the Tundra Important?